 Bruce Booth is a partner and focuses on the discovery and development of novel medicines and therapeutic platforms.

-Bruce currently serves as an advisor in various capacities to Takeda and the Gates Foundation, and Dana Farber’s Binney Street Capital advisory board.
-He also serves on the boards of the National Venture Capital Association, the Pennsylvania State Research Foundation, which helps with technology transfer to Penn State, and New England Disabled Sports, a charity dedicated to adaptive sports.
+Bruce serves or has served as an advisor in various capacities to Takeda, UCB, and the Gates Foundation, and Dana Farber’s Binney Street Capital advisory board.
+He also serves on the boards of the Pennsylvania State Research Foundation, which helps with technology transfer to Penn State, and New England Disabled Sports, a charity dedicated to adaptive sports.
 Bruce blogs about biotech and venture capital topics at LifeSciVC.com, which is syndicated on Forbes.

 Prior to joining Atlas in 2005, Bruce was a consultant at McKinsey & Company, as well as an investor for Caxton Health Holdings.
 As a British Marshall Scholar, Bruce received a D.Phil.
 (PhD) in molecular immunology from Oxford University.
 He received a BS in biochemistry, summa cum laude, from The Pennsylvania State University.

 Bruce enjoys running, skiing, hiking, and fly fishing.
 He lives in Wellesley, MA and has three wonderful kids.